ferrillt/University-Dropout-Prediction/README.md

 The data contains 10,156 withdrawal records, representing 31.16% of the observations.
 The `imd_band` field contains 1,111 missing values.
 No duplicate rows were found.

-`studentRegistration.csv` accompanies the project files but is not used by the completed notebook or the reported models.
-Registration timing is a potential source of additional features for future development.

 ## Analysis process

 The notebook performs the following steps: